 SMASHED POTATOES RECIPE

-You will however find recipe where you can roast the potatoes too.
+You will however find recipes where you can roast the potatoes too.
 I just prefer boiling to roasting in this recipe.

 I start with American Lamb.